 Academic Integrity: In addition to the Plagiarism and Cheating policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
 Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence in an essay, a missing or incorrect citation, an entire paper copied from someone/somewhere else, one plagiarized idea or post on a discussion board, one copied exam item or an exam, other coursework completed by someone other than yourself, or dishonestly using Internet searches and sites to complete your work.
-You have also committed academic dishonesty when sharing course content, assignments, items, or answers.
+You have also committed academic dishonestly when sharing course content, assignments, items, or answers.
 This includes sharing course content with classmates or future students as well as sharing or posting course content on websites such as Quizlet, Course Hero, or similar "study applications."
 The information and assignments in this course are proprietary and are not yours to share.
 For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org

 Artificial Intelligence (AI) Resources: There are now websites that will generate semi-unique material that somewhat resembles original material.
-Since the technology is available to create this content, technology is also available to detect this content.
-Such content is considered to be plagiarism and will receive a grade of zero.
-Incidents of this nature will be reported to the Dean of Students for disciplinary action.
+Since technology is available to create this content, technology is also available to detect this content.
+Make no mistake, this is plagiarism.
+The instructor is not asking AI to write any written portion of this course's requirements, but is asking you the student, to create this content.